 Glenview Elementary hosts a Book Fair to encourage reading and to bring books to the forefront for all our students.
 Our school also earns cash and vouchers for books or supplies for every item purchased.
 And our teachers receive many new books for their classrooms with generous gifts from Glenview families made through the Teacher Wish List at the Fair.

 Disability Awareness Day (March/April)

 Glenview has speakers come in and share their disability story with classes, we read books, and we also usually have an assembly of some sort, such as having the Axis Dance Company perform.

-We haven’t had a spring event for a couple years due to distancing learning, and it has varied in the past, from a night-time parent-only boozy fest to a day-time free carnival.
+The spring event varies, from a night-time parent-only boozy fest to a day-time free carnival.
 Other years we’ve had raffles and online auctions.
 Ideas are welcome for this year!

 Throughout the Year

 The PTA has general membership meetings five times a year, on the third Wednesday of August, October, January, March, and May.
 The Executive Board meetings are the first Wednesday of each month, and everyone is welcome to attend.
 Learn more about the PTA here.

 Three hours of cartoons and kid-friendly movies will give any work-weary parent a little boost for their weekend.
 Kids: bring a pillow and a blanket, stake out your spot on the floor, and munch away on hot dogs and popcorn.
 Yes, we do have some fruit and veggies too.
 Parents: make your dinner reservations, drop off the youngsters, leave a little donation, and enjoy your evening out.
 The Social Club will take care of things for a few hours.